irjudson/client/README.md

 ### Browser application

-1. Add `<script src="https://api.nitrogen.io/client/nitrogen.js" />` to your application.
+1. Add `<script src="https://api.nitrogen.io/client/nitrogen-min.js" />` to your application.

+### Documentation

+Documentation for the Nitrogen client library can be found online at the [API endpoint](https://api.nitrogen.io/docs/) or in the npm module itself in `docs`.

 ### Contributing to the project.